Many thanks to Chris Greenhill for sending in his grandfather’s collection of British Print Trade Union membership cards.

 Long-time Metal Type contributor Graeme How, from New Zealand, has found a great way of displaying his old letterpress memorabilia.

-Says Graeme: “I have a typecase with type and also some printing blocks, Intertype border slides and mats which I rescued when The Wairoa Star changed to offset in 1977.… Read the rest
+Says Graeme: “I have a typecase with type and also some printing blocks, Intertype border slides and mats which I rescued when The Wairoa Star changed to offset in 1977.
+I was having a cleanout recently and decided to build a coffee table using what I had saved.
+The glass table-top had to be removed so the reflections would not be photographed.

 Check the “Related Pages” menu for details and pictures of Neotype linecasters.